About the Awards

 The Australian International Olive Awards (AIOA) is one of the newest and most comprehensive olive oil and table olive competitions in the world.
 Its aim is to professionally judge extra virgin olive oil (EVOO), flavoured olive oils and table olives from around the globe, uncover those with the highest quality and flavour and then award them medals and trophies in recognition of excellence.

-This competition is a national industry organisation-owned competition: there is no agenda except to promote and celebrate quality extra virgin olive oil, flavoured olive oil and table olive production, and to nurture growers and producers to improve and further develop.
+This competition is a national industry organisation-owned event.
+It is run by the industry for the industry.
+Its only purpose is simply to promote and celebrate quality extra virgin olive oil, flavoured olive oil and table olive production, and to nurture growers and producers to improve and further develop that quality.

-The inaugural Australian International Olive Awards took place in Adelaide in 2017.
-This competition was the creation of the Australian Olive Association Ltd (AOA), Australia’s Peak Olive Industry Body, and replaced the long standing Australian National Olive Competition (the oldest, largest and most prestigious olive competition in Australia), which would have been in its 21st year.
+The inaugural Australian International Olive Awards took place in Adelaide South Australia in 2017.
+This competition was the creation of the Australian Olive Association Ltd (AOA), Australia’s peak olive industry body, and replaced the long standing Australian National Olive Competition (the oldest, largest and most prestigious olive competition in Australia), which would have been in its 21st year.

-The Australian International Olive Awards provide an amazing opportunity for both the Australian olive industry and also for entrants.
+The Australian International Olive Awards provide an amazing opportunity for both international and Australian exhibitors.
 The competition is promoted widely across media and commercial channels, significantly enhancing both the prestige and commercial benefits of the awards to entrants, while also showcasing to the rest of the world our unique Australian oil styles.
 It is a great chance to see how those styles stack up against the best from the rest of the world.

 Every entry is treated fairly and with respect, with the judging panels given adequate time to assess each entry’s aroma and organoleptic characteristics.
 Medals are then awarded on those individual merits, rather than by comparison.
 The judges’ assessments are used to provide comprehensive tasting note feedback for all entries which can be used for future improvement and promotion.